-Raquel Welch defined big screen glamour in the Sixties and Seventies.
-There are many screen sirens out there, but few happen to be Raquel Welch.
-Her striking looks, inspiring attitude and supposedly difficult reputation have put her in the history books.
-She’s still working today, but there’s a treasure trove of a career to look back on.
+Raquel Welch defined big-screen glamour in the sixties and seventies.
+There are many screen sirens out there, but few happened to be Raquel Welch.
+Her striking looks, inspiring attitude and supposedly difficult reputation put her in the history books.
+She may be gone, but there’s a treasure trove of a career to look back on.

-Born in 1940, her real name is Jo Raquel Tejada.
-She spent the first 2 years of her life in Chicago, Illinois before moving to California with parents Armando, a Bolivian aeronautical engineer, and Josephine.
-Her mother is described as having an Anglo English background.
+Born in 1940, her real name was Jo Raquel Tejada.
+She spent the first two years of her life in Chicago, Illinois before moving to California with her parents Armando, a Bolivian aeronautical engineer, and Josephine.
+Her mother is described as having an Anglo-English background.
 The family line is impressive – Welch’s grandfather was architect Emery Stanford Hall.
-Meanwhile on her Dad’s side, cousin Lidia Gueiler Tejada went on to become Bolivia’s first female President.
+Meanwhile, on her Dad’s side, cousin Lidia Gueiler Tejada went on to become Bolivia’s first female President.